tdg5/blog_snippets/wtf.md

 Command-line interfaces are no different from other UIs in this regard.
-However, unlike other more graphical UIs, CLIs serve a pretty niche audience, typically characterized by IT admins, software professionals, and hackers.
+However, unlike other more graphical UIs, CLIs serve a pretty niche audience, typically characterized by IT admins, software professionals, and the hacker cliche.
 There are exceptions, of course, but those tend to be scenarios where a CLI is the most suitable option, regardless of the sophistication of the target audience.
 Those scenarios tend to be environment or hardware specific, for example situations that require low-level interaction with remote machines or on some types of hardware with limited graphical capabilities.

 If you're reading this article, chances are that your target environment offers few options beyond a CLI or your audience is sufficiently sophisticated that